-The Society operates a defined benefit scheme (the Cumberland Building Society Pension and Assurance Scheme), together with three defined contribution schemes.
+The Society operates a defined benefit scheme (the Cumberland Building Society Pension and Assurance Scheme), together with one defined contribution schemes having closed the two historic defined contribution schemes in the year.

 Pension liability risk attaches to the defined benefit scheme, in respect of a series of risks, including the potentially volatile course of the financial markets, the level of inflation and the effects of increasing life expectancy of scheme members.
 The scheme was closed to new members in 2000 and to future accrual at 31 March 2015.